centrifuge/centrifuge-chain/pallets/rewards/README.md

 pallet-claims = { git = "https://github.com/centrifuge/centrifuge-chain.git", branch = "release-vX.X.X", default-features = false }
 ```

-modifying the `X.X.X` to a release that uses the same *Substrate* version as you uses.
+Modify the `X.X.X` to a release that uses the same *Substrate* version as you uses.

 You probably will want to use this pallet as a [*loosely coupled pallet*](https://docs.substrate.io/build/pallet-coupling/),
 for that, you need to add the interface traits as a dependency where you use them: